Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Error Estimates and Coverages

 \section{Error Estimates and Coverages}

-Finally, we analyze the use of the IJ estimator in approximating the standard error and the error coming from the Monte Carlo noise in running the bootstrap.
-Together with the results in Section \ref{sec:growing} and \ref{sec:properties}, these will give us an overall CLT on the output from Algorithm \ref{bagging}.
-First, we have the following consistency of the IJ variance estimator, relative to the magnitude of the target standard error: \begin{theorem}[Relative consistency of IJ estimator under resampling without replacement] Consider resampling without replacement.
-Under the same conditions and resample sizes of either Theorem \ref{main thm} or \ref{Lipschitz_k full}, the IJ variance estimator is relatively consistent, i.e.
+With the limit theorems in Sections \ref{sec:fixed} and \ref{sec:growing}, we now derive the coverage guarantees for the output from Algorithm \ref{bagging}.
+In doing so, we incorporate two additional developments.
+One is the analysis of the IJ estimator in approximating the standard error.
+Second is the analysis of the Monte Carlo error in running the bootstrap with a finite number of replications.
+First, we have the following consistency of the IJ variance estimator, relative to the magnitude of the target standard error: \begin{theorem}[Consistency of IJ estimator under resampling without replacement] Consider resampling without replacement.
+In either of the following cases: \begin{itemize} \item Assumptions \ref{L2} and \ref{L2 strengthened} hold and $k=o(n)$, \item Assumptions \ref{Lipschitz:decision}, \ref{L2} and \ref{L2 strengthened} hold, the decision space $\mathcal{X}\subseteq \R^d$ is compact, \eqref{opt} has essentially unique optimal solution and $k\leq \theta n$ for some constant $\theta<1$, \end{itemize} the IJ variance estimator is consistent up to a negligible error, i.e.

-\end{theorem} \begin{theorem}[Relative consistency of IJ estimator under resampling with replacement] Consider resampling with replacement.
-Under the same conditions and resample sizes of Theorem \ref{V thm}, the IJ variance estimator is relatively consistent, i.e.
+\end{theorem} \begin{theorem}[Consistency of IJ estimator under resampling with replacement] Consider resampling with replacement.
+If Assumptions \ref{L2} and \ref{L2 strengthened} hold and $k=O(n^{\gamma})$ for some $\gamma < \frac{1}{2}$, then the IJ variance estimator is consistent up to a neglibible error, i.e.